communicode-source/tagging-api/README.md

 ## The API
 This system uses the Flask web library for the API.
 A POST request is sent to the API with a given non-profit description.
 The API returns a JSON file of class names and their given confidences.

+## Results
+Even on only 6 items of training data, the system performed extremely accurately and quickly.

 ## TODO
 + Reorganize for extensibility to try other model types
 + Test Word2Vec
 + Train on actual data

+## Environemnt
+Python with packages
++ Tensorflow
++ Flask
++ Numpy
++ Natural Language Toolkit